-In this article, I’ll compare organization vs. organization.
+In this article, I’ll compare organisation vs. organization.
 I’ll use each one in a sentence.
 Then, I’ll give you a helpful trick to remember whether to use organisation or organization in your writing.

 What does organization mean?
-Organisation is the British English spelling of this word.
-As a noun, it usually means a group of people with a common purpose.
+Organization is noun that usually means a group of people with a common purpose.

-There are many types of organisations, as you can see from the examples below.
+There are many types of organizations, as you can see from the examples below.

-- I am being fined by the homeowner’s organisation for not mowing my lawn.
+- I am being fined by the homeowner’s organization for not mowing my lawn.

-- Kelly is part of a political organisation that reaches out to citizens who don’t regularly vote.
+- Kelly is part of a political organization that reaches out to citizens who don’t regularly vote.

-- Abernathy was part of many student organisations in college, but he never attended any meetings.
+- Abernathy was part of many student organizations in college, but he never attended any meetings.

 Here are even more examples,

 - Alicia’s desk reflected an internal need for organisation.